What guides our standard

 Managing risk and impact through our operations

-We continually develop, evolve, and apply our policies and processes to support decent work for our colleagues, and ensuring Nationwide is doing all it can to prevent risk, discrimination, exclusion, or bias.
+We continually develop, evolve, and apply our policies and processes to support decent work for our colleagues, and ensure Nationwide is doing all it can to prevent risk, discrimination, exclusion, or bias.

 To ensure we fully understand the potential or actual impacts of risks on people, we assess labour rights through our people risk processes in relation to specific characteristics, circumstances, and vulnerability drivers.
 This enables us to identify who may be affected, and to document and report the relevant risks and issues, along with the proposed activity to mitigate the risk or remediate the issue.

-It is important that our suppliers represent the Society and demonstrate a commitment to our policies and standards
+It is important that our suppliers represent Nationwide and demonstrate a commitment to our policies and standards.

 Performance and monitoring